// the machinist's manual · v0.1

 ~/.ssh/config

-In VS Code → Remote-SSH: open the host picker, pick machine-<project>, then open /home/<vm-user>/code/<repo>.
+The host alias for a project is lima-<project>.
+In VS Code → Remote-SSH: open the host picker, pick lima-<project>, then open /home/<vm-user>.linux/code/<repo>.
 Same flow in Cursor and JetBrains Gateway.
-ForwardAgent yes means commit signing and gh work in the IDE's integrated terminal just like in machine ssh.
+Lima's config sets ForwardAgent yes, so commit signing and gh work in the IDE's integrated terminal just like in machine ssh.

 07Provisioning